The 2023 Annual Tax Sale was held online 6/19/2023.

 Upon purchase at a tax sale, the winning bidder pays the outstanding taxes only.
 This purchase does not satisfy other liens or transfer ownership of the property to the tax sale investor.
 The taxes must remain unpaid for one (1) year and nine (9) months before an investor can initiate proceedings to acquire the deed.

 In the meantime, two percent (2%) interest per month for up to three (3) years accrues on the outstanding tax sale amount.
-Additionally, the investor may pay subsequent property taxes once that amount becomes delinquent 45 days from the delinquency date.
+Additionally, the investor may pay subsequent property taxes once that amount becomes delinquent 45 days from the due date.
 These subsequent tax payments are added to the total amount due for redemption and also accrue the 2% per month interest.

 How can I pay to redeem a tax sale?